ansient0/lwotc/README.md

 ### Soldiers

-* All soldiers now basically start as squaddies - Eliminates the boring rookie phase where your toolset was severely limited
+* All soldiers now start as squaddies - Eliminates the boring rookie phase where your toolset was severely limited

 * All soldier trees have been redesigned to have their role defining tools/power spikes happen earlier in the tree than later - Makes the builds go online a lot sooner, and decreases the impact of losing higher ranked soldiers, and increases the ability to more easily replace them